quorth0n/galla/README.md

 - **Earn More** Sell prints, earn comissions, and collect royalties whenever your work is viewed – all in one place.
 - **Curate Content** Digitize your exhibitions, galleries, or private collections for the internet, and stream to any device you can imagine.

-To follow along with site progress, contribute to the site, or provide feedback, join our Discord: https://discord.gg/ujvNJcr
+To follow along with site progress, contribute to this repo, or provide feedback, join our Discord: https://discord.gg/ujvNJcr